 The NE CCCC Summer Conference is especially committed to connecting high school and college educators from the region.
 Although students’ literacy education happens on a continuum, high school instructors and college instructors rarely have opportunities to engage with and learn from each other in professional development settings.
 This conference provides opportunities for both populations to participate together in interactive sessions that will give them research-based practical approaches to teaching literacy in their classrooms.

 We have chosen Critical Literacies in the 21st Century Classroom as the conference’s theme to emphasize reading and writing equally.
 In recent years, the field of composition and its flagship organization, CCCC, have begun to recognize the importance of teaching critical reading alongside writing.
-Most notably, perhaps, CCCC awarded Deep Reading: Teaching Reading in the Writing Classroom the Best Book honor (in the edited collection category) in 2019 at its annual meeting, and the Executive Board of CCCC has commissioned a Task Force to prepare a position statement on reading.
+Most notably, perhaps, CCCC awarded Deep Reading: Teaching Reading in the Writing Classroom the Best Book honor (in the edited collection category) in 2019 at its annual meeting, and the CCCC has released a position statement on the role of reading in the college writing classroom.
 This conference builds upon this momentum by offering participants opportunities to explore the connections between reading and writing, as well as the importance of offering students versatile and flexible reading strategies necessary for navigating both their academic careers and our contemporary information landscape.

 To encourage participation and attendance, registration fees will be $30 for graduate students and retirees and $40 for professionals (part-time and adjunct faculty, full-time faculty, and secondary teachers).